2021 Tedeschi La Fabriseria Valpolicella Classico Superior

 Description

-This great La Fabriseria also endorses the excellent style of the Tedeschi winery, one of the very best wineries in the Valpolicella.
-This La Fabriseria is made from late harvest grapes from vineyards located at about 500 meters above sea level, with very low temperatures at night.
-The Tedeschi family is famous for its wines based on dried grapes, and also wanted to reach the absolute top in dry red wines based on grapes without any form of drying and without Ripasso - fermenting on the skins of dried grapes.
-The Rosso della Fabriseria is the result of this.
-Only the very best grapes from the estate were used for this wine.
-The indigenous Corvina has the largest share in this special wine.
-This grape is supplemented with Rondinella and a dash of Cabernet Sauvignon, for the firmness.
-Maturation in oak barrels of various sizes formed the completion of the work.
+This magnificent La Fabriseria once again embodies the excellent style of the Tedeschi winery, one of the very best wineries in Valpolicella.
+This La Fabriseria is made from late-harvest grapes from vineyards located at approximately 500 meters above sea level, with remarkably low nighttime temperatures.
+The Tedeschi family, renowned for their wines made from dried grapes, also aimed to achieve the absolute pinnacle of dry red wines made from grapes without any form of drying or Ripasso—fermenting on the skins of dried grapes.
+The Rosso della Fabriseria is the result.
+Only the estate's finest grapes were used for this wine.
+The indigenous Corvina grape makes up the majority of this exceptional wine.
+This grape is complemented by Rondinella and a dash of Cabernet Sauvignon for robustness.
+Maturation in oak barrels of various sizes completed the feat.

-The Tedeschi La Fabriseria Valpolicella Classico Superiore is a great wine, beautiful ruby red in color, with aromas of intense cherry fruit, jam, plums, vanilla and flowers.
-In the mouth a rich, complex taste with lots of fruit and juice (cherries, blackberries), nice lively acids, a fine bitterness, currants, with light tannins.
-This wine is wonderfully ripe and well balanced.
-92/100 Suckling and 92+ Vinous.
+The Tedeschi La Fabriseria Valpolicella Classico Superiore is a superb wine, a beautiful ruby red in color, with aromas of intense cherry fruit, jam, plums, vanilla, and flowers.
+The palate offers a rich, complex flavor with abundant fruit and juice (cherries, blackberries), lovely lively acidity, a subtle bitterness, and hints of raisins, with light tannins.
+This wine is wonderfully ripe and well-balanced.
+A 92/100 Suckling and 92+ Vinous.

 Grilled chicken with rosemary and balsamic vinegar

-The juicy chicken and spicy marinade complement the fresh acidity and spicy notes of the wine.Pasta with mushrooms and bacon
+The juicy chicken and spicy marinade complement the fresh acidity and herbal notes of the wine beautifully.Pasta with mushrooms and bacon

 The earthy mushrooms and salty bacon are beautifully rounded off by the elegant structure of the Valpolicella.Risotto with Parmesan cheese and roasted pumpkin